-Beta readers can certainly help you transform your manuscript—if you meet them halfway.
-Over the years, as I’ve beta read over a hundred fiction manuscripts, I’ve seen first-hand how much more valuable the experience can be when a story arrives ready for outside eyes.
+Beta readers can help you transform your manuscript—if you meet them halfway.
+During more than seven years of professional beta reading, I’ve seen first-hand how much more valuable the experience can be when a story arrives ready for outside eyes.

-But I’ve also seen writers rush into beta reading too soon—hoping for magic when what they really needed first was more time with their own work.
+But I’ve also seen writers rush into beta reading too soon—hoping for a green light when what they really needed first was more time with their own work.
 So how do you know if your manuscript is truly ready for a beta reader?
-Here’s a checklist I wish more writers followed, before spending their time and money on feedback they weren’t even ready for yet.
+Here’s a checklist I wish more writers used, before spending their time and money on feedback they weren’t even ready for yet.

 Resist the urge to “test the waters” mid-draft.
 Complete your story—then invite beta readers into the full experience.

 First drafts or second drafts are just fancier works-in-progress.
-It all comes together with more fervour when you begin revising it.
-If you’ve only finished writing your story over a few drafts, chances are you already know the big things you want to fix: plot holes, character inconsistencies, pacing issues, etc.
+It all comes together with more fervor when revisions begin.
+If you’ve only finished writing your story, chances are you already know the big things you want to fix: plot holes, character inconsistencies, pacing issues, etc. Once a story is completed, it often shouts for someone else to read it.
+And that someone else should ideally be you.
+Just with a more editor-like lens.

 Every professional beta reader has come across manuscripts that are still waiting for the big fixes.
-Maybe the middle is quite messy with the filter chapters that is largely affecting the pacing.
-Maybe the ending is too rushed and doesn’t fully wrap up all the tangents.
+Maybe the middle is quite messy with filler chapters largely affecting the pacing.
+Maybe the ending is too rushed and doesn’t wrap up all the tangents.
 Maybe the prologue is too lengthy and should already be deleted.

 And the beta reader must’ve wondered, at least once, why the writer hasn’t already fixed it.
-I’ve actually asked a few clients in the past if they’ve sent me too early of a draft, to which most say they were seeking ideas on how the glaring errors can be fixed.
+In the early days of beta reading when I wasn’t experienced enough to ask beforehand at what stage the writer’s manuscript is (now that’s one of the questions in my booking form!)
+I had to ask a few clients if they’d sent me too early of a draft, to which most say they were seeking ideas on how the glaring errors could be fixed.

-So I began asking writers to clearly state what they might be seeking from my service.
-This helped me beta read with a more specific approach and it helped writers receive a feedback emphasising on suggestions instead of just pointing out what needs to be fixed.
+This discovery expanded my booking form further!
+I started asking writers what they’re specifically seeking from my service.
+This helped me beta read with a more focused approach and helped writers receive a feedback that best serves their goals.

 But even for such clear intention of what they’re seeking, writers must’ve made a significant journey with their work.
 They must’ve revised at least once before inviting a beta reader—and this patience brought them a more focused feedback.